JEE Main

 Aptitude Test – Part II

-Planning Based Questions – Part III
+Planning-Based Questions – Part III

 Type of QuestionsMathematics: Objective type (MCQ) and Numerical Value Questions